Megumi Yokota: History

 It is widely believed, especially in Japan, that Yokota is still alive.
 In November 2011 a South Korean magazine, Weekly Chosun, stated that a 2005 directory of Pyongyang residents listed a woman, named Kim Eun-gong, with the same birth date as Yokota.
 The directory gave Kim's spouse's name as "Kim Yong Nam".
 Japanese government sources verified on 18 November 2011 that they had reviewed the directory but had yet to draw a conclusion on the identity of the woman listed.
 Sources later indicated that Kim Eun-gong was actually Yokota's 24-year-old daughter.
 In 2012, it was reported that North Korean authorities were keeping Kim under strict surveillance.
-In August 2012, Choi Seong-ryong stated that sources in North Korea had told him that Kim Eun-gong had been placed under the supervision of Kim Jong-un's sister, Kim Yo-jong, and that the North Korean government may be planning on using Yokota's daughter as a "card" in future negotiations with Japan.
+In August 2012, Choi Seong-ryong stated that sources in North Korea had told him that Kim Eun-gong had been placed under the supervision of Kim Jong Un's sister, Kim Yo Jong, and that the North Korean government may be planning on using Yokota's daughter as a "card" in future negotiations with Japan.
 Reportedly, in 2010 the North Korean government offered to allow Yokota's parents to visit Kim Eun-gyong in a country "other than Japan" but the Japanese government and Yokota's parents were wary about the offer, suspecting it as a ploy by the North Korean government to seek an advantage in ongoing diplomatic negotiations.
 In March 2014, the parents of Megumi Yokota met their granddaughter Kim Eun-gyong for the first time in Mongolia, along with her own baby daughter, whose father was not identified.

+Thae Yong-ho's revelations

+Thae Yong-ho, North Korea's former Deputy Ambassador to the United Kingdom who defected to the South, claimed in his book Passcode to the Third Floor Secretariat that the controversy regarding the return of Yokota's remains was unexpected by Kim Jong Il and caused significant infighting between the ministry and Kim Jong Il's staff, leading Vice-Minister for Foreign Affairs Kang Sok-ju to demand an explanation.
+The Japanese Affairs Department of the Foreign Ministry internally published a report:

+Thae believed that Kim Jong Il, desperately wanting normalization of relations and economic aid, had not deliberately sent fake remains and was genuinely surprised by the resultant outrage from the Japanese press and the Koizumi government.
+When the Japanese offer of normalization was rescinded, contingent on further progress over the abductions issue, Kim allegedly told Kang, "As expected, the Japs can't be trusted.
+The American bastards are better."